morganhaywood/jekyll-now/_posts/2018-04-27-week-eleven.md

   - meaningful project
 ---

-This week has been a whirlwind of meetings :imp: As much as I don't particually enjoy that though, they have been important for planning our meaningful project.
+This week has been a whirlwind of meetings :imp: As much as I don't particularly enjoy that though, they have been important for planning our meaningful project.

 ## Goals

 #### Document some of my learnings better (e.g. write a topical blog post, or make a cheat sheet)

-I have sucessfully written topical blog posts! :star2: And I hopefully have one or two more to come next week.
+I have successfully written topical blog posts! :star2: And I hopefully have one or two more to come next week.

 #### Finish gathering proposals for the meaningful project and decide on one!